-- Alvear Palace Hotel, Buenos Aires (© 011/4808-2100): Decorated in Empire- and Louis XV-style furnishings, this is the most exclusive hotel in Buenos Aires.
+- · Alvear Palace Hotel, Buenos Aires (1) 011/4808-2100): Decorated in Empire- and Louis XV-style furnishings, this is the most exclusive hotel in Buenos Aires.
 Luxurious guest rooms and suites have chandelier lighting, feather beds, silk drapes, and beautiful marble bathrooms; service is sharp and professional.
 See p.
-104. - Villa Huinid, Bariloche, Argentine Lake District (© 02944/523523): You won't have to rough it here- Villa Huinid's country-style cabins are luxurious enough to be considered small mansions, and there's a private beach and walking trail on the property.
-The surroundings offer fantastic views of Lake Nahuel Huapi and it's also not far from the lively nightlife of Bariloche.
-See p.
-146.

-- El Hostal de su Merced, Sucre (© 0104/6442-706): Sucre is one of the most historic cities in Bolivia, so it makes sense to stay in a historic hotel.
+103. - El Hostal de su Merced, Sucre (?)
+0104/6442-706): Sucre is one of the most historic cities in Bolivia, so it makes sense to stay in a historic hotel.
 El Hostal de su Merced is housed in an elegant 300-year-old mansion.
 All the rooms have charming antiques, crystal chandeliers, and lace curtains.
 See p.
-206. - Hotel Sofitel, Rio de Janeiro (© 0800/241-232 or 021/2525-1232): Considered Rio's best hotel, the Sofitel combines old-world elegance and style with one of the city's best locations, across from the Copacabana Fort and steps from Ipanema.
+212. - Hotel Sofitel, Rio de Janeiro (1) 0800/ 241-232 or 021/2525-1232): Considered Rio's best hotel, the Sofitel combines old-world elegance and style with one of the city's best locations, across from the Copacabana Fort and steps from Ipanema.
 See p.
-258.

-- Tropical Manaus Eco Resort (© 0800/701-2670): The Tropical Hotel in Manaus is without a doubt the hotel in town.
+264. - Tropical Manaus (?)
+0800/701-2670 or 092/3659-5000): The Tropical Manaus is without a doubt the hotel in town.
 Set in its own piece of rainforest on the banks of the Rio Negro, the hotel is built in an elegant colonial style.
-Rooms are spacious and the amenities are top-notch; archery lessons, a zoo, wakeboard lessons, a wave pool, a salon, and more await you in the middle of the Amazon.
+Rooms are spacious and the amenities are top notch; archery lessons, a zoo, wakeboard lessons, a wave pool, a salon, and more await you in the middle of the Amazon.
 See p.
-340. - Casa Higueras, Valparaíso (© 32/ 249-7900): Housed in an eggshellwhite, elegant 1940's mansion that descends four floors on a slope of Cerro Alegre in Valparaíso, this hotel boasts one of the most culturally and architecturally interesting views in Chile.
-It is one of the country's few boutique hotels, and the combination of luxury lodging, an infinity pool and spa, umbrella-dotted terrace with a restaurant serving fine food, and a handsome, masculine design really earn kudos among travelers seeking something unique.
+342. - Casa Higueras, Valparaíso (© 32/249-7900): Housed in an eggshell-white, elegant 1940s mansion that descends four floors on a slope of Cerro Alegre in Valparaíso, this hotel boasts one of the

+- most culturally and architecturally interesting views in Chile.
+It is one of the country's leading boutique hotels, and the combination of luxury lodging, an infinity pool and spa, umbrella-dotted terrace with a restaurant serving fine food, and a handsome, masculine design really earn kudos among travelers seeking something unique.
 See p.
-399. - Hotel Awasi, San Pedro (1) 888/ 880-3219 in the U.S.): The intimate and stylish Awasi was one of the top hotels to open in all of Latin America in 2007, offering chic accommodations, out-of-the-ordinary excursions around San Pedro de Atacama, a spa, and fabulous cuisine.
+403. - Awasi, San Pedro (@ 888/880-3219 in the U.S., or 55/851460): The intimate and stylish Awasi offers chic accommodations, out-of-the-ordinary excursions around San Pedro de Atacama, a spa, and fabulous cuisine.
 With just eight suites, the hotel encourages guests to get to know each other, and so it is not ideal for travelers seeking absolute anonymity, but suites-which come with indoor and outdoor showers-are large enough to escape to your own private paradise.
 The hotel, built of adobe and decorated with local art, is centered around an oasis-style pool and outdoor dining area and bar.
 See p.
-416. - Hotel de la Opera, Bogotá (© 1/ 336-2066): A rarity among Bogotá's mostly modern, though uninspiring, lodging options, this is a truly charming hotel.
-Located in the heart of La Candelaria, Bogotá's historic and sentimental center, the de la Opera is a stunning restoration of two formerly dilapidated mansions once belonging to influential families.
+417. - Hotel de la Opera, Bogotá (© 1/336-2066): A rarity among Bogotá's mostly modern, though uninspiring, lodging options, this is a truly charming hotel.
+In the heart of La Candelaria, Bogotá's historic center, the de la Opera is a stunning restoration of two formerly dilapidated mansions once belonging to influential families.
 Old-world elegance blends effortlessly with modern-day amenities to make this Italian-style hotel the place to stay in Bogotá.
 Be sure to book in advance.
 See p.
-484.
+486. - The Sofitel Santa Clara, Cartagena ((?))
+5/664-6070): Conveniently located